Country singer Randy Travis charged with drunk driving

 Travis, 53, threatened to "shoot and kill" troopers investigating the case while he was being transported to jail, Grayson County Sheriff's Sergeant Rickey Wheeler said.

-The singer, known for such hits as "He Walked on Water," was arrested late on Tuesday near his hometown of Tioga, about 60 miles (97 km) north of Dallas.
+The singer, known for such hits as "He Walked on Water," was arrested late on Tuesday near his hometown of Tioga, about 60 miles north of Dallas.

 The sheriff's department had received an emergency call of a man lying in a roadway, possibly because of a crash.
 A trooper found Travis, whose vehicle had run into highway construction barriers, Wheeler said.